mrk336/-From-IaC-to-Guardrails-Building-Secure-and-Scalable-Infrastructure-/README.md

 ```

 > **Tip:** Keep modules small, testable, and version‑controlled.
-> *Recruiter note:* “You can see the module variables and tags—easy to audit.”
+> *note:* “You can see the module variables and tags—easy to audit.”

 ### 3.2 Terragrunt Configuration